 A persona or user persona is a fictional representation of certain types of users based on observed patterns of behaviour and needs among your product users.
 By identifying the different types of users and categorizing them into heuristic personas, you as a PM can start to define the needs of different users and prioritize for product growth.

 Minimum viable product refers to the version of a new product that allows a team to test market interest with the least amount of time and resource dedicated to development.
 By identifying and executing the MVP, a development team can collect the maximum amount of validated learning about customers with the least effort, resulting in synchronous development of customer and product in parallel with each other.

 Not to be confused with an interactive prototype, a mock-up is a static rendering created by a UX designer to represent what a product or feature will look like and how it will be used.
 A realistic and effective mock-up will facilitate revision and critique in those crucial early stages of visual and functional product design.
 It can also be the first step toward defining an MVP.

 A unicorn is a term used to describe a professional in the industry who is a hyper-specialist, possessing specialist-level expertise in multiple disciplines of the product development world.
 Unicorns are considered very rare: they are leaders in UX, UI, development, and management of products without the inflexibility of a Specialist who might only excel in one area.

 Fluent in PM

 Now that you have a foundation of knowledge for product management jargon, we hope you can apply these terms and concepts and to your development in your product management career!
 RSVP to our upcoming events for more in-depth product management insights with industry experts.
-Or, if you’re ready to take your PM job hunt to the next level, schedule a free consultation with one of our career counsellors to find out how the Product Gym community can help you land the job.
+Or, if you’re ready to take your PM job hunt to the next level, schedule a free consultation with one of our career coaches to find out how the Product Gym community can help you land the job.